|Article by John Langley 2006 with additions 2014

 The late 1940s to the end of the 1960s saw a period of change and expansion.
 There were closures in

-From 1947 to 1949 the large garage on the right of the entrance to the yard at the High Street Central Stores was converted to an open-fronted wet fish and greengrocery shop, the sliding door was retained to secure the shop when closed.
-The hardware shop which had been owned by A.J.
-Wittering for more than 30 years was purchased and became the Co-op Hardware Dept.
+By 1950, he hardware shop which had been owned by A.J.
+Wittering for more than 30 had been purchased and became the Co-op Hardware Dept. In 1957 the large garage on the right of the entrance to the yard at the High Street Central Stores was converted to an open-fronted wet fish and greengrocery shop, the sliding door was retained to secure the shop when closed.

 In 1950, two electric battery powered mobile grocery shops were purchased.
 They were large vehicles, almost the size of a single deck bus, their battery pack weighed about 8 tons and when fully loaded they probably weighed as much as 15 tons.
 They traded around nearby villages and Barton Seagrave.